ahmedksultan/p00/README.md

 ## Tiffany - HTML & Jinja Frontend <br>
        - Modifying UI and UX for the website
        - Incorporates Jesse and Amanda's backend into the frontend
-## Jesse - Backend SQL<br>
+## Jesse - Backend SQL <br>
-      - Making a database builder file and csvs to facililate external output into the program's input
+      - Making a database builder file and combined with app.py
+      - Made csv files to facililate external output into the program's input